Capitol Central: Facilities

 Capitol Central contains the Negros Occidental Provincial Capitol at the core, along with the adjacent Provincial Administrative Center (PAC) and the Kadiwa Center, housing the Provincial Cooperative Office and a hostel.
 Negros Museum currently occupies the renovated former Agriculture Building, beside the Commission on Audit Regional Office.
 The Hall of Justice, Philippine Postal Corporation and the Negros Occidental Chapter of the Boy Scouts of the Philippines also occupies a gated compound.

 Banking facilities also hold their regional offices in the complex, which includes Landbank of the Philippines, Veteran's Bank, Development Bank of the Philippines and the Philippine National Bank.
 The 7-storey PNB Center was recently renovated to house provincial government and regional offices, while renovations are ongoing for the PAC and Kadiwa Center.

 Formerly, Fort San Juan (also known as the Negros Occidental Provincial Jail) occupied the outskirts and has been replaced by a mall complex, an extension of the earlier 888 Chinatown Mall.
 The jail complex was transferred to nearby Bago City, with the neighboring National Food Authority also planned to be vacated, as part of the Ayala development, and will also be located in a new complex to be constructed near the jail.
 Corazon Locsin Memorial Regional Hospital, the former provincial hospital, occupies southeastern portion of the property, adjacent to the University of St. La Salle College of Nursing.
 Meanwhile, the Negros Forest Ecological Foundation, Inc. occupying the lot between DBP and COA is planning to transfer its facilities in Panaad Park and Stadium and the township of Mambukal.

 The Department of Agriculture, Department of Science and Technology, Department of Health, and the National Telecommunications Commission regional offices for Negros Island Region, occupies rented spaces near the capitol.
 National Bureau of Investigation shares office spaces with the Department of Justice NIR regional office.

 Mall

 Ayala Malls Capitol Central is a shopping mall developed and managed by Ayala Malls located within the Capitol Central estate.
 This is Ayala Malls' second mall in Negros Occidental after The District – North Point in Talisay, and its first regional mall in Western Visayas.
 The mall is located behind the Provincial Capitol building.
+It will also feature the second SPACE exhibition hall.